 A legal team savvy in local protocol is not just a recommendation but a necessity.

+International expansion can be an effective way to extend the life of aging product lines and counter the seasonal variations in the US market.
+However, you have to make sure that there's room in the market and that consumers will be receptive to your products.
 Not only do you need a distributor who can get the products on the shelves, but you need one who can get them flying off as well.
 To have a successful export product, you will need to take into account the cultural nuances, local preferences, and current trends of the destination country.

 A good idea and general market research is not enough; marketing and distribution agents are essential in offering expert opinion on everything ranging from creating the packaging to finding the right center of distribution.